MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Compliance/New-MgBetaComplianceEdiscoveryCaseCustodianUnifiedGroupSource.md

             \[TeamDefinition \<IMicrosoftGraphTeam\>\]: team
           \[TenantId \<String\>\]: The ID of the Microsoft Entra tenant.
           \[Visibility \<String\>\]: teamVisibilityType
-          \[WebUrl \<String\>\]: A hyperlink that will go to the team in the Microsoft Teams client.
+          \[WebUrl \<String\>\]: A hyperlink that goes to the team in the Microsoft Teams client.
-This is the URL that you get when you right-click a team in the Microsoft Teams client and select Get link to team.
+It is the URL you get when you right-click a team in the Microsoft Teams client and select Get link to team.
 This URL should be treated as an opaque blob, and not parsed.
         \[LastPasswordChangeDateTime \<DateTime?\>\]: When this Microsoft Entra user last changed their password or when their password was created, whichever date the latest action was performed.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.